top of page

 Sara Lee

-Sara is a Post-Baccalaureate Urban Planning student at Toronto Metropolitan University, with a background in Professional Medical Laboratory Science from Hong Kong.
-Her diverse cultural experience and migrant background motivate her to bring an international perspective to planning, with a focus on bridging health, equity, and spatial justice.
-She aims to explore and translate insights from migrant communities into tangible, inclusive design solutions within the Canadian planning landscape.
+Sara is a Post-Baccalaureate Urban Planning student at Toronto Metropolitan University with a background in medical science.
+Her diverse cultural experience and migrant background motivate her to explore the narratives on spatial relationships from migrant communities, with a focus on addressing health, equity, and spatial justice.

 • LinkedIn